permitio/opal/docs/HOWTO/get_started_with_opal_using_docker.md

 #### 1) Deploying the broadcast channel backbone service (optional)

-OPAL servers provide a lightweight websocket pub/sub channel for the OPAL clients.
-However, in order for all the OPAL servers instances (**workers** of same server, and of course servers on **other nodes**) to be synced with each other (And in turn their clients to be synced) they need to connect through a **shared channel** - which we refer to as the **backbone** pub/sub or broadcast channel.
+When scaling the OPAL Server to **multiple workers** and/or **multiple containers**, we use a **broadcast channel** to sync between all the instances of OPAL Server.
+In order words, communication on the broadcast channel is **communication between OPAL servers**, and is not related to the OPAL client.

-Under the hood, our interface to the broadcast channel backbone service is implemented by [encode/broadcaster](https://github.com/encode/broadcaster).
+Under the hood, our interface to the broadcast channel **backbone service** is implemented by [encode/broadcaster](https://github.com/encode/broadcaster).

 At the moment, the supported broadcast channel backbones are:
 * Postgres LISTEN/NOTIFY